passiv-me/ad-meta-survey/README.md

 ## Anomaly Detection - A Meta Review

-This repository hosts the full list of papers used in "Anomaly Detection - A Meta Review" by Sivam Pasupathipillai and Emanuele Della Valle.
+This repository hosts the full list of papers used in "A Methodological Survey of Anomaly Detection" by Sivam Pasupathipillai and Emanuele Della Valle.

 ## Field description
 - Year: publication year